svalaskevicius/haskell-from-scratch/haskell_from_scratch.md

 ## Monad?

-A simple description is - it allows to define chained actions in a specific context.
+A simple description is -  it allows defining chained actions in a specific context.
 A convenient way to express such chained actions is using the *do notation*:

 ```Haskell
 worldType :: IO String